tmtsoftware/csw/docs/src/main/commons/command.md

 ### Component Locking

 If a component is locked, any Command Service command will have a response of `Locked`.
-This corresponding handler will not be called until the component is unlocked.
+The corresponding handler will not be called until the component is unlocked.
 See @ref:[Creating a Component](create-component.md) for more information on locking.